tlevine/www.thomaslevine.com/content/!/about/index.md

 and still have time to sleep.
 Please consider donating to me if you find my dada worthwhile.

-[Gittip](https://www.gittip.com/thomaslevine) is an easy way to donate money.
+[Gittip](https://www.gittip.com/thomaslevine) is an easy way to donate money to me.
 Since I'm so mobile, I also accept donations of sleeping quarters;
 [email me](mailto:_@thomaslevine.com) about that.